jpmghyston/how-to-money/PITCHME.md

 ## What I _will_ talk about

 - Benefits and downsides to different kinds of saving |
-- Stocks, mutual funds, index trackers |
+- Options: stocks, mutual funds, index trackers |
 - Aligning how you use your money with your priorities |

 ---